Horst Feistel: Life and work

 Feistel was born in Berlin, Germany in 1915, and moved to the United States in 1934.
 During World War II, he was placed under house arrest, but gained US citizenship on 31 January 1944.
 The following day he was granted a security clearance and began work for the US Air Force Cambridge Research Center (AFCRC) on Identification Friend or Foe (IFF) devices until the 1950s.
 He was subsequently employed at MIT's Lincoln Laboratory, then the MITRE corporation.
-Finally, he moved to IBM, where he received an award for his cryptographic work.
+In 1968, Feistel became a Research Staff Member at the IBM T.J Watson Center.
+During his time there he received an award for his cryptographic work.
+In 1971, he patented the block cipher cryptographic system at IBM.
 His research at IBM led to the development of the Lucifer and Data Encryption Standard (DES) ciphers.
 Feistel was one of the earliest non-government researchers to study the design and theory of block ciphers.

 Feistel lent his name to the Feistel network construction, a common method for constructing block ciphers (for example DES).

 Feistel obtained a bachelor's degree at MIT, and his master's at Harvard, both in physics.
 He married Leona (Gage) in 1945, with whom he had a daughter, Peggy.